xnko/libapi/README.md

 ### Visual Studio Debugger

-Under Visual Studio Debug session sometimes tasks curropting.
+On Windows under Visual Studio Debug session sometimes tasks curropting, due to thread context switches by app and also by debugger.
 No Problem occures in Release mode.